 - request that your information be corrected, blocked, limited, moved or deleted

 - file a complaint with the competent supervisory authority such as the Information Commissioner’s Office (ICO) in the UK at https://ico.org.uk/.

-If you have further questions about data protection, you can contact us at any time at the email: firstname.lastname@example.org.
+Click here to opt-out of Google Analytics (although there is not a confirmation after clicking the link, this will opt you out of Google Analytics tracking on our site).
+If you have further questions about data protection, you can contact us at any time at the email: email@example.com.
 It is important to us that the data we hold for you is accurate and current, so please let us know if your information changes at any time during the period in which we hold it.

 The Bioinformatics CRO takes the protection of your personal data very seriously.
 Once we receive your information, it is treated as confidential.
 Please be aware that It is not possible to fully protect your data from third-party access in the event of a security breach; however, we use SSL encryption to help protect your data from these breaches.
 If a security breach occurs you will promptly be notified so that you may take necessary precautions.

 SSL encryption prevents the data you transmit to us from being read by third parties.
 This site uses SSL for security reasons as well as to protect the transmission of confidential content, such as the inquiries you send to us through forms.
 When your connection is encrypted, you will notice “https://” in your browser bar along with a lock that reads “Secure”.

 We prohibit the use of our contact data, published in the context of our website, for sending promotional and informational materials not expressly requested.
 We reserve the right to take specific legal action if unsolicited advertising material, such as email spam, is received.

 Your personal information may be shared with employees of the company and independent contractors in order to provide you with adequate service should you enter into a business relationship with us.
 Your data will be shared only with your permission, which you may revoke at any time to stop the share of personal data and destroy the data which has already been shared.